Bikini Wax vs. Brazilian Wax vs. LA Wax: How Do They Compare? Posted by Tiffany Amorosino in

 The Standard Bikini Wax

-Like the name implies, the standard bikini wax is geared to women who are looking for a cleanup outside the lines of the bathing suit or underwear line.
+Like the name implies, the standard wax bikini wax has geared to women who are looking for a cleanup outside the lines of the bathing suit or underwear line.
 Depending on your preferences, sometimes a little hair is taken off the top and a little bit further in on the sides.
 If you have a particular pair of underwear or a bathing suit that you want to wear to guide your esthetician, you can certainly wear it during your service.
 However, wax can get a little messy.
 Guests usually opt to wear the complimentary disposable underwear that is provided at each appointment.

 The Brazilian Wax